 This means that if / when I notice myself seeing or favoring one point of view over another, I immediately assume that this is a projection of my own self-interest… need and fear.
 My current and biased view is out of sync with nature.
 That pushes me relentlessly to find a way to see the whole picture, equal and balanced.
 Correlations help take me there.
 (See Tools of Taoist Thought p.565.)

 Naturally, the whole picture I end up seeing is beyond description.
 As chapter 14 notes, Unending, it cannot be named, and again returns to no-thing.
 This is called the without of shape form, the without of matter shape.
 Happily, this only helps verify that I’m closing in on truth.
 As chapter 56 put it, This is called profound sameness.
 Only here can I find peace.
 So I’ll opt for ‘fixation on same same’ over ‘fixation on differences’ any day, especially when a differences point-of-view causes me stress.

 (1) Debating anything requires a blind spot.
 Google, John Cleese on the Blind Spot, and the Blind men and an elephant.
 One needs to take sides to keep the social interaction alive.
 Frankly, seeing both sides impartially is too serene to be socially engaging or interesting.
 Thus, as chapter 1 says, Hence, normally without desire so as to observe its wonder.
 Normally having desire so as to observe its boundary.

 (2) The primal survival instincts of need and fear drive all animals.
 Social animals have another innate drive that I loosely refer to the fairness instinct.
-It is ubiquitous, and underlies anger, jealously, envy, resentment, etc. See, Unfair Trade: Monkeys demand equitable exchanges and A Symptom’s Point Of View.
+It is ubiquitous, and underlies anger, jealously, envy, resentment, etc. Google, Unfair Trade: Monkeys demand equitable exchanges and see A Symptom’s Point Of View, p.141.